UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_3_Navigation/ValueRefSemantics.md

 ref int b = ref a;
 ```

 The variable `b` is now just another name for variable `a`.
-If we imagine `a` and `b` as variables in memory, then each has the same address.
+If we imagine `a` and `b` as variables in memory, then each has the exact same address (and therefore, they reference the same data).

 If we now modify `a`, we see the same change reflected in `b`.
 The following line: